BlvckBytes/docs-quick-shop-search/docs/usage.md

 - `quickshopsearch.feature.teleport.other-world.bypass-cooldown.any-shop`: Bypass the teleport cooldown for any shop within a foreign world
 - `quickshopsearch.feature.interact`: Remotely interact with shops within the same world
 - `quickshopsearch.feature.interact.other-world`: Remotely interact with shops within another world
+- `quickshopsearch.feature.search-flag.owner`: Use the shop-owner search-flag
+- `quickshopsearch.feature.search-flag.radius`: Use the radius distance search-flag
+- `quickshopsearch.feature.search-flag.price`: Use the shop-price search-flag
+- `quickshopsearch.feature.search-flag.min-price`: Use the shop-min-price search-flag
+- `quickshopsearch.feature.search-flag.max-price`: Use the shop-max-price search-flag
 - `quickshopsearch.access-list.<suffix>`: Control access-lists by permission, see [Access-Lists](./configuration.md#access-lists)
 - `quickshopsearch.bypass-access-lists`: Bypass all access-lists, see [Access-Lists](./configuration.md#access-lists)
 - `quickshopsearch.command.advertise`: Invoke the toggle-advertise sub-command of quickshop.